-Teens who have had cancer might be at risk for long-term effects from the cancer or its treatment, as well as for effects that might not show up until many years later (known as late effects).
-It's important to discuss what these possible effects might be with the medical team.
+Young adults who have had cancer might be at risk for long-term effects from the cancer or its treatment, as well as for effects that might not show up until many years later (known as late effects).
+It's important to discuss these possible effects with your medical team.